Best Medicare Supplement (Medigap) Plans for 2026

 Plan N has similar coverage to Plan G but costs less.

-Plan N is a budget-friendly option with coverage that's nearly as good as Plan G, but cheaper.
-The difference is, with Plan N, you have to pay $20 for doctor visits and $50 for trips to the emergency room.
-Plan N also doesn't cover what's called Medicare Part B excess charges.
+Plan N is a budget-friendly option with coverage that's nearly as good as Plan G but at a cheaper rate.
+With Plan N, you have to pay $20 for doctor visits and $50 for trips to the emergency room.
+Plan N also doesn't cover what's called Medicare Part B

 Cheapest Medicare Supplement plan: High-deductible Plan G